yamash723/macos/README.md

 ## Features

-- Install CUI and GUI apps with plugins and configurations.
+- CUI envs with iTerm, Tmux, Zsh, Neovim, FZF, and more.
-- Configure full MacOS system settings.
+- GUI envs with VSCode, Ubersicht, Karabiner, and more.
-	- There are also scripts for [Windows and Linux](https://github.com/ryuta69/dotfiles/tree/master/system/.windows_and_linux).
+- MacOS system settings (Windows and Linux are [here](https://github.com/ryuta69/dotfiles/tree/master/system/.windows_and_linux)).
-- WM and Launcher using Yabai, Skhd, and Alfred like below.
+- WM and Launcher with Yabai, Skhd, and Alfred like below.

 [full video link](https://youtu.be/Gv_rnu-dDOs)